The FABRIC Act

 The Fashioning Accountability and Building Real Institutional Change (FABRIC) Act was introduced in the Senate on May 12, 2022, by US Senator Kirsten Gillibrand (NY).
 It was introduced in the House of Representatives by Carolyn Maloney (NY).
 The FABRIC Act is a proposed amendment to the Fair Labor Standards Act of 1938.
 Its aim is to position the United States as ‘the global leader in responsible apparel production’ through changes to the piece-rate pay system, regulating working conditions, and making investments into domestic apparel manufacturing.
-Co-sponsors include Senator Cory Booker (D-NJ), Senator Elizabeth Warren (D-MA) and Senator Bernie Sanders (D-VT).
+Co-sponsors include Senator Cory Booker (D-NJ), Senator Elizabeth Warren (D-MA) and Senator Bernie Sanders (I-VT).

 Key provisions

 To achieve its aim of making the United States the global leader in responsible apparel manufacturing, the FABRIC Act sets forth amendments to the Fair Labor Standards Act of 1939, but also introduces incentives for companies to manufacture their garments domestically in the US, instead of offshoring and outsourcing.